DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - [ ] Primordial Axe - Heavy overhead swing w/ fire element.
 Deals a lingering burn on the ground after impact
 - [ ] Twilight sword - Sword swipe w/ twilight element.
 Debuffs player agility on hit for a short time.
-- [ ] Storm Hammer - Slower hammer swing w/ tempest element.
-Creates an AOE shockwave on impact that knocks the player back.
+- [ ] Storm Hammer - Cast a large circular sigil on the ground.
+Slower hammer swing w/ tempest element that hits the ground.
+Creates an AOE shockwave on impact that pulls the player in.

 ### Minotaur
-...

 ## Rethink Passive Effects Again
 - Simple Passive effects that you can just add on